 Reading is critical to your education.
-Don't take short cuts.
-Read Animal Farm, every word.
+So don't take shortcuts, especially for your summer reading assignment this year.
+You'll be reading the novel, Animal Farm over the summer.
 If you need to listen to it while you read, do so.
-The only way to raise your SAT score is to read.
+There are countless audio versions that can be found online.
+The only way to truly raise your SAT score is to read.
+The more you read the easier it becomes.
 Also, do your own work and work independently.
+Plagiarism of any kind is an automatic zero that can't be made up and a hefty offense.

+You will have three major assignments related to the book to complete over the course of the summer that are due the first day of school.
+Anything turned in past that point is 10 points deducted each day.
+No excuses will be accepted.

-You have two assignments to complete.
-First, while you are reading, answer the study guide questions that are attached to this document.
-They are due on the first day of school.
-The second assignment is to get eight 4X6 notecards and on each one discuss a character from the novel.
-The card should have
+The first assignment is simple and will help serve as a study guide to look back upon before taking any quiz or test.
+While you are reading, answer the study guide questions that are attached to this document.
+They are due on the first day of school when you enter class.

+The second assignment is to get eight 4X6 note cards and on each one discuss a different character from the novel.
+The card should include the following information:
-(1) the character's name

-(2) four adjectives to describe the character

-(3) a sentence telling what or whom that character represents

-(4) a quote about that character from the book- use quotation marks

-(5) your opinion of whether this character is good or bad and why you have that opinion
+- (1) the character's name - (2) five adjectives to describe the character - (3) a sentence telling what or whom that character represents - (4) a quote about that character from the book- use quotation marks - (5) your opinion of whether this character is good or bad and why you have that opinion.

+The third and final assignment is to complete a short writing assignment (350 words) over an aspect of the novel.
+Attached to this packet is an example of how to properly structure an essay using MLA format as well as some choices for a topic.

-Also, on the second day of school, you will have a general quiz over the novel.
+On the second day of school, you will have a general quiz over the novel.

 Many grades will come from this novel, so be sure to read it carefully.

-Grade on questions
+Grade on questions (due 1st day)

-Grade on cards
+Grade on cards (due 1st day)